mehulagg/gitlab/doc/development/background_migrations.md

 ## When To Use Background Migrations

-Background migrations should be used when migrating _data_ in tables that have so many rows this process would exceed [the limits in our guidelines](database_review.md#timing-guidelines-for-migrations) when performed in a regular Rails migration.
+You should use a background migration when you migrate _data_ in tables that have so many rows that the process would exceed [the time limits in our guidelines](database_review.md#timing-guidelines-for-migrations) if performed using a regular Rails migration.

-- Background migrations should be used when migrating data in [high-traffic tables](migration_style_guide.md#high-traffic-tables)
+- Background migrations should be used when migrating data in [high-traffic tables](migration_style_guide.md#high-traffic-tables).
 - Background migrations may also be used when executing numerous single-row queries for every item on a large dataset.
 Typically, for single-record patterns, runtime is largely dependent on the size of the dataset, hence it should be split accordingly